wp-plugins/bulletproof-security/readme.txt

 and uses very little/low website resources and very little Server memory.
 If you would like to check your plugins to check how much website resource and Server memory each of your plugins is using install the P3 (Plugin Performance Profiler) plugin.
 Both W3 Total Cache and WP Super Cache use .htaccess code to speed up your website.

+= Can BulletProof Security speed up my website and make it run faster? =

+Yes, BulletProof security can speed up your website and make it run faster if you use the Speed Boost Cache Bonus Code and add it to BPS Custom Code.
+See the BulletProof Security Bonus Custom Code section on the BulletProof Security plugin Description page for a link to the Speed Boost Cache Bonus Code.

 = BPS Alert!
 Your site does not appear to be protected by BulletProof Security.
 What does the Alert mean? =